Buy essay from our writers for the best price here dissertationcheap.com

 •Focus on the Mathematical Practices and 21st Century Skills

 Audience: While each workshop has an “intended audience”, teachers from outside this grade-band are also welcome to attend.
 “Middle-Level” workshops are aimed at teachers of grades 5-10.

-Location: All workshops will be held on the Downtown Denver Campus in Academic Building 1, outside of Room 4125.
+Location: All workshops will be held on the Downtown Denver Campus in the Student Commons Building (ACAD), outside of Room 4125 on the 4th floor.
 This is the new building at 1201 Larimer St., at the corner of Speer and Larimer, just off Auraria Parkway.

 Times: Sessions run from 8:30 am-noon on the dates listed.
 Lunch and informal discussions follow each session.